aoloe/MarkdownPresenter/pipe_rmll.md

 ![html / css](image/osp_html_css.jpg)

-/me too, likes HTML and CSS.
+/me likes HTML and CSS.

 <!---

-I join the OSP crew and also thank Claudia and Manuel.
-Not only for their talks here at the LGM, but also for the discussions we had through the year!.
-And I will certnialy follow with lot of interest the OSP trials and errors around HTML and CSS!

-And who knows, maybe we will even find a role for Scribus in a world where dedicated tools are getting piped together!
+Here in Brussels, we have OSP -- Open source publishing -- an artiste collective, and they announced at the last LGM in Madrid that they will be go for some trials and error in producing their PDFs with HTML and CSS.
+It's worth to be followed!

 -->